Plage de Santa Maria à Sal (Photo de Samuel Borges)

 Practical realities

-Santa Maria: the island's beating heart
+Santa Maria: the beating heart of the island

-Beyond the beach
+The island beyond the beach

-Water sports: the real reason to visit
+Water sports: the main reason to visit Sal

 Where to eat and drink in Sal?